camilocbarrera/browserbase-vava/README.md

 ### 4. Test the Example

-1. Enter a URL in the input field (e.g., `https://httpbin.org/json`)
+1. Enter a URL in the input field (e.g., `https://luma.com/slqfykte`)
-2. Click "Make Request"
+2. Click "Request" to capture network logs
-3. View the response and session status
+3. View the response, DOM, and network activity
+4. Use the "Data Extraction" section to generate Puppeteer code for extracting specific data:
+   - Enter a prompt (e.g., "get the hosts")
+   - Click "Generate Code" to create extraction code using GPT-4o-mini
+   - Review the generated code
+   - Click "Execute" to run the code and extract data

 ## How It Works

 The Browserbase service:
-- Creates browser sessions with Colombian IP addresses (configurable in `lib/browserbase-simple.ts`)
+- Creates browser sessions with Colombian IP addresses (configurable in `lib/browserbase.ts`)
 - Manages session lifecycle (create, rotate after 50 requests, close)
 - Uses Puppeteer for real browser automation
 - Implements delays and realistic headers for human-like behavior
+- Captures all network requests, responses, and DOM content

+## LLM-Powered Data Extraction

+The system includes an AI-powered reverse engineering workflow:

+1. **Network Capture**: Capture all network activity from a web page
+2. **Code Generation**: Use GPT-4o-mini to analyze responses and generate deterministic Puppeteer extraction code
+3. **Code Review**: Review the generated code before execution
+4. **Execution**: Execute the code in the same browser session to extract structured JSON data

+This allows you to reverse engineer web APIs and extract data deterministically by analyzing network responses.

 ## API Usage